CONABIO/conabio-geonode/README.md

  '/spcgeonode']
 ```

 Check character and remove it from shapefile.
+Maybe are the accents